-1. Discuss the hallmark of effective case management.
+1. Evaluate the hallmark of effective case management.

-2. Investigate sources that programs can use to establish benchmarks.
+2. Consider three sources that programs can use to establish benchmarks.

-3. Examine the area that rapid access to data is critical.
+3. Criticize the area that rapid access to data is critical.

 4. Define "greater continuity of care."

-5. Elucidate the key components of a successful case management intervention.
+5. List three key components of a successful case management intervention.